-KEYWORDS: Pamela Matson, Ecology, Sustainability, Research, Environmental Science, Biology, Climate change.
+KEYWORDS: Pamela Matson, Ecology, Sustainability, Research, Environmental Science, Biology, Climate, Climate Change

 SHE THOUGHT IT

-Pamela Anne Matson was born in Eau Claire in Wisconsin in 1953 to her father who worked for the Wisconsin Bell Telephone Company and mother who was a homemaker, poet and avid reader.¹ (p.
-189) She was inspired by her grandmother, because she was a farmer and horse rider with the great sense for plants and gardening as well.
+Pamela Anne Matson was born in Eau Claire, Wisconsin, in 1953.
+Her father worked for the Wisconsin Bell Telephone Company and her mother was a homemaker, poet and avid reader¹ (p.
+189).
+She was inspired by her grandmother, a farmer and horse rider with a great love for gardening.

-Pamela graduated with a double major in biology and English from the University of Wisconsin in 1975.
-She went for a master’s degree to Indiana University in 1980.
-During her studies she realised that she love research and after applied for a PhD at the Oregon State University on forest ecology.
-She met her future husband, ecologist Peter Vitousek when using an apparatus for her experiments at the University of North Carolina at Chapel Hill.
-She spent the next 10 years working as a research scientist at the National Aeronautics and Space Administration (NASA) in California before she left in 1993 to accept a professorship at the University of California in Berkeley.⁴ She and her husband joined for some project and the most outstanding was the study of the ecosystems of the Hawaiian Islands.
-“We were looking at developing ecosystems from brand new geological materials that were laid down by the volcanoes, all the way through to ecosystems that had been developing for the five million years¹ (p.
-289).”
+Pamela graduated with a double major in Biology and English from the University of Wisconsin in 1975 and completed a master’s degree at Indiana University in 1980.
+Over the course of her master’s, she realised that she loved research and she therefore applied for a PhD in forest ecology at Oregon State University.
+At that time, she often went to the University of North Carolina at Chapel Hill to conduct her experiments, and that is where she met her future husband, ecologist Peter Vitousek.
+After completing her doctorate, Matson did not go straight into academia, but spent about ten years working for the NASA/Ames Research Center, in California.
+In 1993, she accepted a professorship at the University of California, Berkeley⁴.
+She and her husband then worked on several joint projects, the most important of which explored ecosystems in Hawaii: “We were looking at developing ecosystems from brand new geological materials that were laid down by the volcanoes, all the way through to ecosystems that had been developing for five million years¹ (p.
+289)”.

-In 1997 she started working as a professor of geological and environmental sciences at Stanford University.
+In 1997, Matson started working as a professor of geological and environmental sciences at Stanford University.
 Management of the agricultural ecosystems became her main concern, as she stood behind the idea of reducing the environmental consequences of agriculture.
-The most intriguing question for her research and work was “how we can manage agricultural ecosystems in such a way that we reduce the environmental consequences of agriculture, while still maintaining the production and yields and the ability of agricultural systems to feed the planet¹ (p.
-290).”
+The most intriguing question for her research and work has been the following: “how we can manage agricultural ecosystems in such a way that we reduce the environmental consequences of agriculture, while still maintaining the production and yields and the ability of agricultural systems to feed the planet¹” (p.
+290).

 Pamela Matson and her husband Peter have a son and a daughter.
-After each of them were born Pamela stayed at home for six months and continued with the help of the third parent.
+After the birth of each child, Pamela stayed at home for six months and then continued working with the help of a ‘third parent’.
 Matson still works at Stanford and keeps her international recognition as interdisciplinary Earth scientist, academic leader and organizational strategist.
-In an interview with Hargittai she said she never experienced discrimination and her advice to all budding women scientists is to find the right partner/spouse.
+In an interview with Hargittai, she said she never experienced discrimination and her advice to all budding women scientists is to find the right partner/spouse.

 SHE SAID IT

-Source: Hargittai, Magdolna (2015), Women Scientists: Reflection, Challenges, and Breaking Boundaries, New York, Oxford University Press, (p.
-291).
+Cited in Hargittai, Magdolna (2015), Women Scientists: Reflection, Challenges, and Breaking Boundaries, New York, Oxford University Press, p.
+291.

-Hargittai, Magdolna (2015), Women Scientists: Reflection, Challenges, and Breaking Boundaries, New York, Oxford University Press, (p.
-289).
+Hargittai, Magdolna (2015), Women Scientists: Reflection, Challenges, and Breaking Boundaries, New York, Oxford University Press, p.
+289.

 PRIZES, ACHIEVEMENTS, HONOURS